evolite/reci/README.md

 ## Tech Stack

 Built with TypeScript, React, and Vite.
 Uses shadcn/ui components for the UI, Prisma for the database, and OpenAI's API for recipe analysis.
 Backend is Express with PostgreSQL.
+Frontend is built with Vite and served via nginx as a reverse proxy that forwards API requests to the backend.
 Everything runs in Podman containers.

 ## Deployment